fschutt/printpdf/CODE_OF_CONDUCT.md

 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+However, legit criticism of code in the realms of businnes practice (in the range of software engineering) is to be expected.
+Don't take this stuff personal when you are criticized.

 ## Our Standards